 Q: Do I need to be a U.S. citizen to get a vaccine?

 Whether you are a U.S. citizen or not, we are all in this together.
-If you would like a vaccine, you will be able to get one according to what vaccine phase you are in.
-An ID should not be required for access to the vaccine.
+An ID is not required for access to the vaccine.
 State and local public health agencies will never share your information for any immigration or law enforcement purposes.
-Receiving the COVID-19 vaccine will not count against you in any public charge determinations.

 Q: Are the vaccines safe?